AntonioSchappo/AntonioSchappo/README.md

 Please note that this is a work in progress🌱...

-🔭 I’m currently working on a backend project of a Blog management API using NodeJs and Sequelize
+🔭 I’m currently working on a group project using the SCRUM Agile methodology.
+We are building a beverage delivery app with 3 different user flows (consumer, seller, administrator).
+We are using many different technologies.
+Such as NodeJs, Sequelize, Socket.IO, Express, ReactJS and Express

 🌱 I’m currently learning JAVA and Socket.IO

 📫 How to reach me:
     https://www.linkedin.com/in/antonio-schappo/

-⚡ Fun fact: ...The goose was the first bird to be domesticated by man.
-An ancient story tells how a flock of white geese raised the alarm when Rome was attacked by the Gauls, and thus saved the city.
-Source: http://www.birdwatchersdigest.com/bwdsite/solve/faqs/20things.php
+⚡ Fun fact: ...New Zealand was the last country in the world to be discovered and settled by humankind.
+The last habitable landmass of any size to remain unpeopled.
+It is the last country on earth to have been inhabited permanently by humans.
+Source: http://nationaltrust.org.nz/tv-ads-new-zealand/behind-the-scenes-nz/

 Please do come back soon😄